Dash916/Sigma-Demo/README.md

 # Sigma-Demo
-This is for write down our codes.
+This is a Demo for Git and GitHub Class.